githubscientist/react-fsd61wde/README.md

 ## What is the hook?

 - Hooks are functions that let you use state and other React features in functional components.

+## props vs state:

+- Props are arguments passed into React components (from parent to child components) and are immutable.
+- State is managed within the component and can be changed.